vectordotdev/vector/website/content/en/highlights/2021-07-13-helm-customConfig.md

 The `customConfig` key is mututally exclusive with the now deprecated configuration keys, if any values are provided to `customConfig` any pre-generated config we provide by default will not be templated.
-Please review the sections above to see example converstions between the deprecated keys and the new `customConfig` based options.
+Please review the sections above to see example conversions between the deprecated keys and the new `customConfig` based options.

 With `customConfig` a Vector configuration can be provided in raw YAML and is passed through a `tpl` function to allow for the evaluation of Helm templates contained within.